xcp-ng/xcp-ng-org/docs/project/development-process/performance-tests.md

 - compare speed of interfaces in the old and in the new release
 - (add more here...)

-## 💽 Example Storage Performance Tests Using fio {#example-storage-performance-tests-using-fio}
+## :minidisc: Example Storage Performance Tests Using fio {#example-storage-performance-tests-using-fio}

 ### Random write test for IOP/s, i.e. lots of small files